-(2) The adjusted operating margin before acquisitions corresponds to the adjusted operating income (see key figures).
+- (1) 100% achievement target for the criterion. - (2) The adjusted operating margin before acquisitions corresponds to the adjusted operating income (see key figures).

-Consolidated financial information concerning the Group's assets, liabilities, financial position and results Consolidated financial statements in accordance with IERS for the ways and December 21, 2022 and December 21.
+Consolidated financial information concerning the Group's assets, liabilities, financial position and results

 Consolidated financial statements in accordance with IFRS for the years ended December 31, 2023 and December 31, 2022